-The Corporation does not own any surface rights.
-There is a risk that the Corporation will not be able to purchase surface rights from third parties or on terms that are acceptable to the Corporation.
+The Corporation does not own a material amount of surface rights.
+There is a risk that the Corporation will not be able to purchase all of the surface rights from third parties or on terms that are acceptable to the Corporation.
 Additionally, Colombia Law 1448/2011 compensates, with land restitution, communities that have been displaced as a result of political violence.
 In the event that the Corporation is impacted by application of Law 1448/2011, it has the right to begin an expropriation process available under Colombian law, although the process could take longer than expected.
 Although the Corporation does not expect the effects of Law 1448/2011 to impact the Corporation, there is a risk that land near or on the Corporation's projects could be impacted, which could have a material adverse effect on the Corporation.